OpenMLRL/CoMLRL/README.md

 ## Contributing

-See [contributing guidelines](https://OpenMLRL.github.io/CoMLRL/contributing/) on setting up a development environment and contribute.
+We welcome contributions from the community!
+Please see [contributing guidelines](https://OpenMLRL.github.io/CoMLRL/contributing/) on setting up a development environment and contribute.

 Thanks to the gracious help of contributors:
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->